Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_2/README.md

 10. The new project opens in the Vivado IDE.

-## Step 2: Creating an IP Integrator Design with MicroBlaze Master
+## Step 2: Creating an IP integrator  Design with MicroBlaze Master

 1. This step will show how Vivado is board aware of the connections and the interfaces it supports on the selected board.
 IPI features like